-Professional Dispositions: (1) A dedication to, and embodiment of, the ethical values (autonomy, justice, veracity, beneficence, nonmaleficence, fidelity) (2) Showing unconditional acceptance of all clients, peers, or coworkers regardless of their l demographics (i.e., age, gender, race, ethnicity, sexual identity/orientation, culture) 1 (3) Understanding the tendency and the problem of racial stereotyping (4) The development of a counselor identity (e.g., theoretical orientation, helping disposition, professional advocacy) 1 (5) Demonstrates professional and personal maturity such as accepting feedback, following 1 through on commitments, commitment to professional growth (6) Sufficient professional administrative skills (i.e., punctuality, organizational skills, preparation, professional written communication/documentation, awareness of policy/procedures) (7) Sufficient professional interpersonal skills (i.e., developing professional rapport with coworkers, appropriate tone of voice, language use, use of humor, appropriate dress, etc.) (8) Use of problem-solving skills in a timely and professional fashion (9) Maintains respectful countenance in all interactions: perceives and honors diversity, boundaries, and appropriate communication style (10) Engaging in difficult conversations with clients, coworkers, and/or supervisors in an appropriate manner (11) Commitment to a career in the counseling field via indications of a desire to be a lifelong learner (e.g., always seeking new information and resources, participation in professional organizations) (12) Awareness of their role as a counselor, including self-awareness, humility, and integrity (13) Demonstrates professionalism and professional behavior in interactions with peers, supervisors, clients, and as a representative of their educational program Tasks: (1) Ability to collaborate with clients to design tasks that are congruent with the mutually agreed upon goal (2) Ability to identify tasks that will lead to goal attainment (3) Developing options to address clients' needs and problems with identified priorities (4) Adjusting with the client as their needs and problems evolve during the counseling process (5) Ability to communicate the link between the chosen task and the agreed upon goal (6) Knowing how to consult or refer to resources available in ethnocultural communities (7) Being able to show support when holding clients accountable for task completion, or non- completion (8) Application of Evidence-Based Practices (EBP) (9) Ability to design tasks to meet the unique developmental and individual needs of the client (10) Being able to apply theory to justify rationale behind assigned tasks Goals: (1) Incorporating the client voice into the goal setting process (2) Demonstrating empathy in understanding the various influences which have impacted the client's goals and experiences (i.e., cultural background, socioeconomic status, etc.) (3) Allowing clients to take the lead in the identification of potential goals (4) Collaborating with clients in the development of mutually agreed upon goals (5) Mutual cooperation with the client when establishing and implementing the treatment plan
+Pro ofessional Dispositions: 1 2 3 4 1) A dedication to, and embodiment of, the ethical values (autonomy, justice, veracity, beneficence, nonmaleficence, fidelity) 2) Showing unconditional acceptance of all clients, peers, or coworkers regardless of their demographics (i.e., age, gender, race, ethnicity, sexual identity/orientation, culture) 3) Understanding the tendency and the problem of racial stereotyping 4) The development of a counselor identity (e.g., theoretical orientation, helping disposition, professional advocacy) 5) Demonstrates professional and personal maturity such as accepting feedback, following through on commitments, commitment to professional growth 6) Sufficient professional administrative skills (i.e., punctuality, organizational skills, preparation, professional written communication/documentation, awareness of policy/procedures) 7) Sufficient professional interpersonal skills (i.e., developing professional rapport with coworkers, appropriate tone of voice, language use, use of humor, appropriate dress, etc.) 8) Use of problem-solving skills in a timely and professional fashion 9) Maintains respectful countenance in all interactions: perceives and honors diversity, boundaries, and appropriate communication style.

+10) Engaging in difficult conversations with clients, coworkers, and/or supervisors in an appropriate manner.
+11) Commitment to a career in the counseling field via indications of a desire to be a lifelong learner (e.g., always seeking new information and resources, participation in professional organizations).
+12) Awareness of their role as a counselor, including self-awareness, humility, and integrity.
+13) Demonstrates professionalism and professional behavior in interactions with peers, supervisors, clients, and as a representative of their educational program.

+Tasks: 1 2 3 4 Ability to collaborate with clients to design tasks that are congruent with the mutually agreed upon goal.
+2) Ability to identify tasks that will lead to goal attainment.
+3) Developing options to address client's needs and problems with identified priorities.
+4) Adjusting with the client as their needs and problems evolve during the counseling process.
+5) Ability to communicate the link between the chosen task and the agreed-upon goal.
+6) Knowing how to consult or refer to resources available in ethnocultural communities.
+7) Being able to show support when holding clients accountable for task completion or non-completion.
+8) Application of Evidence-Based Practices (EBP).
+9) Ability to design tasks to meet the unique developmental and individual needs of the client.
+10) Being able to apply theory to justify the rationale behind assigned tasks.

+Goa ls: 1 2 3 4 1) Incorporating the client's voice into the goal-setting process.
+2) Demonstrating empathy in understanding the various influences which have impacted the client's goals and experiences (i.e., cultural background, socioeconomic status, etc.).
+3) Allowing clients to take the lead in the identification of potential goals.
+4) Collaborating with clients in the development of mutually agreed-upon goals.
+5) Mutual cooperation with the client when establishing and implementing the treatment plan.